4.2. How the Postgres_fdw Extension Performs

 localdb=# UPDATE tbl_local SET data = 0 WHERE id = 1;

-To execute a multi-table query, postgres_fdw fetches each foreign table using a single-table SELECT statement and then join them on the local server.
+To execute a multi-table query, postgres_fdw typically fetches each foreign table using a single-table SELECT statement and then performs the join on the local server.

-In versions 9.6 or later, postgres_fdw has been improved and can execute the remote join operation on the remote server when the foreign tables are on the same server and the use_remote_estimate option is enabled.
+In version 9.6 and later, postgres_fdw has been improved to support remote join operations.
+When the foreign tables reside on the same remote server and the use_remote_estimate option is enabled, the planner can create a join path to be executed directly on the remote server.

 4.2.1.1.
 Versions 9.5 or earlier

-Let us explore how PostgreSQL processes the following query that joins two foreign tables: ’tbl_a’ and ’tbl_b'.
+The following describes how PostgreSQL processes a query that joins two foreign tables, ’tbl_a’ and ’tbl_b'.

 |